tkiat/my-writings-public/blog/software/app-and-os/dwm-intro.md

 # dwm: A Minimal Window Manager

 dwm is a window manager for X window system developed by suckless.org.
 After the first try, I never look back to a desktop environment again.
-Seriously, all you need are a simple terminal and probably a simple search bar (I am using dmenu) to open an installed app.
+Seriously, all you need are a simple terminal and probably a simple search bar (like dmenu) to open an app.
 You can flexibly add or remove the default 9 tabs provided which is very powerful and liberating.
-I would also like to add that this window manager is very lightweight with only around 2500 lines of code! (using cloc utility).
+I would also like to add that this window manager is very lightweight with only around 2500 lines of code! (using `cloc` utility).

 dwm makes me doubt the need for a second monitor at all.
-I can imagine if you do jobs like animations you probably want two monitors because you might want to compare the flow and the result in real-time but I don't think I will ever need 2nd monitor.
+I can imagine if you do jobs like animations you probably want two monitors because you might want to compare the flow in the bezier curve and the result in real-time but I don't think I will ever need 2nd monitor.
 The switch from one window to another window is very easy.
-Other configs, for example, colors, time, etc. can be entirely configured and be shared with other people.
-This is a prime benefit of Free and Open Source Software.
+Other configs like colors and time can be entirely configured for yoyr own need.

 dwm also makes me doubt the need for the pointing device like a mouse at all.
 The application is sized and located automatically upon open, unlike many desktop environments that require the need of a mouse dragging the application to a particular size and position.